dell/PyU4V/README.md

 - Unittests

 # VERSION FUTURE
 The Rest API is undergoing substantial transformation for the 8.4 release.
-With that in mind, I will be creating a new 84 version when that is released.
+With that in mind, we will be creating a new 84 version when that is released.

 # CONTRIBUTION